 First Aid Kit Packing List

-- Your prescription medication - You should bring an ample supply with you for the entire duration of your trip.
-You should also bring along the actual doctor's prescriptions if you can, just in case you are questioned (highly doubtful) in customs.
+- Your prescription medication: You should bring an ample supply with you for the entire duration of your trip.
+You should also bring along the actual doctor's prescriptions if you can, just on the rare possibility you are questioned in customs.
 It's important to see your physician before you go to China to ensure you have all the prescriptions you need before you begin your travel.

-- Headache medication - I recommend bringing along your favorite headache medication.
-Ibuprofen is pretty available in China in a brand called Fenbid in Chinese.
-But if you prefer paracetamol, then you may want your Tylenol along, especially if you end up with a fever.
+- Headache medication: Bringing along your favorite headache medication is essential.
+Ibuprofen is widely available in China (as a brand called Fenbid in Chinese).
+But if you prefer acetaminophen, then you'll want to pack some Tylenol.

-- Diarrhea/nausea medication is essential.
-Even if the food you eat is fine (and it most likely will be) - it could still upset your stomach because you aren't used to it.
+- Diarrhea/nausea medication: Even if the food you eat is fine (and it most likely will be), it could still upset your stomach if you aren't used to it.
 For bad cases of diarrhea, it's great to have Cypro along with you.
-Ask your physician about prescribing it for you.
+Ask your physician about a prescription.

-- Diamox or other altitude sickness medication if you plan on going to Tibet or other high-altitude locations.
+- Diamox: This or another type of altitude sickness medication is necessary if you plan on going to Tibet or other high-altitude locations.
 You can't buy Diamox in China and you can't get it in Hong Kong without a prescription.
-So if you think you'll need it, I recommend bringing it from home.
-There is a TCM alternative for altitude sickness prevention, but you need to take it for weeks in advance of your trip; and frankly, it tastes terrible!
+So if you think you'll need it, bring it from home.
+There is a TCM alternative for altitude sickness prevention, but you need to take it for weeks in advance of your trip (and frankly, it tastes terrible).

-- Anti-bacterial ointment or other hand cleaners - It's always good to keep your hands clean, no matter where you are, but as you're coming from abroad and you're not used to the germs in China, it's an even better idea.
+- Anti-bacterial ointment, sanitizer or other hand cleaners: It's always good to keep your hands clean, no matter where you are, but as you're coming from abroad and you won't be used to the germs in China, it's an even better idea.